Free & Reduced-Price Meal Program

 - If you currently receive SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance for Needy Families) or if you have a foster child, your child is eligible for free meals as long as you receive these benefits.

 - If your household income meets eligibility guidelines, your child can eat free or at a reduced price of 40 cents a day for lunch.
-Click here to view the 2019-2020 income elegibility guidelines.
+Click here to view the 2020-2021 income eligibility guidelines.

 You can apply for free or reduced price meals by completing the online Free and Reduced Lunch Application.
 Parents must complete one application per household.
 Online applications will be processed by the OSD Child Nutrition Program office, and parents will receive a notification with the results of their application within a timely manner.
 New applicants will be responsible for paying full prices for lunch ($3 per day per child) until their application has been processed.